 Some words in slang develop from meaning one thing, to meaning another:

 Apparently autos are in short supply, or teenagers have discovered the shoe leather express.
-The word “ride” has become more literal to this group: “How do you like my ride?” no longer means, “do you like my car?”
-Now it refers to sneakers (particularly of the brand name and expensive variety.)
+The word “rides” has become more literal to this group: Now when kids ask “How do you like my rides?” they're referring to sneakers (particularly of the brand name and expensive variety.)

 So if you’re tope, you’re somewhere in the stratosphere of utter coolness.

 Other slang words are developed outside of the usual context of words and are just combinations of thoughts that create a new word.

 Some slang comes from a need to describe new recreational or Internet activities including social networking such as:

 African American takes on slang are far-ranging, and travel well beyond the circles of black teenagers.

 “Gangsta” is hardly a new word; in fact, it’s at least two decades old.
 But a new take on someone who aspires to the gangsta style, but fails miserably, is a “wanksta.”

 Slang language is the voice of the people.
 It's changing daily so be sure to keep your ears open and stay aware of the meanings...and keep checking since they may change tomorrow.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!